tbates/umx/README.md

 	* umxLatent() *# Helper for building formative and reflective latent variables from their manifest indicators*
 3. Run models
 	* `umxRun(model, n = 3, calc_SE = T)`
-	    * Use in place of mxRun to allow a model to run as many as n times until it returns green.
-This function also allows turning off features that slow model evaluation, like the Hessian, and which are not-needed in all cases.
+	    * Use in place of mxRun to: compute saturated for raw data, run model until it returns green, turn off features that slow model evaluation, like the Hessian.
 1. Modify models
 	* `umxMI(model, vector = T)`  *# Return modification indices for a model*
 	* `umxMI_top(fit, numInd = 5, typeToShow = "add", descending = T)` # Report the top n indices